Computation of q-Binomial Coefficients with the $P(n,m)$ Integer Partition Function: Abstract

 \section{Abstract}

 Using $P(n,m)$, the number of integer partitions of $n$ into exactly $m$ parts, which was the subject of an earlier paper, $P(n,m,p)$, the number of integer partitions of $n$ into exactly $m$ parts with each part at most $p$, can be computed in $O(n^2)$, and the q-binomial coefficient can be computed in $O(n^3)$.
 Using the definition of the q-binomial coefficient, some properties of the q-binomial coefficient and $P(n,m,p)$ are derived.
 The q-multinomial coefficient can be computed as a product of q-binomial coefficients.
 A formula for $Q(n,m,p)$, the number of integer partitions of $n$ into exactly $m$ distinct parts with each part at most $p$, is given.
+Some formulas for the number of integer partitions with each part between a minimum and a maximum are derived.
 A computer algebra program is listed implementing these algorithms using the computer algebra program of the earlier paper.